Introduction: Building Better Medicines

 advantages of our selective deuteration include:

 - Improved metabolic profile.
-We have selectively deuterated compounds or their metabolites to
+We have selectively deuterated compounds and compounds produced by

-metabolites relative to the corresponding non-deuterated compound, thereby potentially eliminating
+active metabolites relative to the corresponding non-deuterated compound.
+The improved metabolic

 - Improved oral bioavailability.
 We have selectively deuterated compounds to reduce the extent of